 Master of Arts in Counseling

-The Master of Arts in Counseling at the seminary’s Loise Henderson Wessendorff Center for Christian Ministry and Vocation is a 66-hour degree designed for persons seeking graduate-level instruction in counseling and a curriculum that provides opportunities to integrate counseling theories and techniques with pastoral approaches and perspectives.
+The Master of Arts in Counseling is a 66-hour degree for persons seeking graduate-level instruction in counseling and a curriculum that integrates counseling theories and techniques with pastoral approaches and perspectives.
 The core curriculum (four courses) provides a biblical, theological, historical, and ethical foundation for pastoral ministry.
 All other courses (required and elective) are directly related to counseling.

 Notes on Licensure

-The Master of Arts in Counseling curriculum provides the academic foundation, including the 300-hour practicum requirement, specified by the State of Texas for the credential of Licensed Professional Counselor (LPC).
-While conforming to the State of Texas requirements, courses in the MAC program at the seminary are taught from a Christian faith perspective such that professional and pastoral competence is emphasized.
+The Master of Arts in Counseling curriculum at the seminary’s Loise Henderson Wessendorff Center for Christian Ministry and Vocation provides the academic foundation, including the 300-hour practicum requirement, specified by the State of Texas for the credential of Licensed Professional Counselor (LPC).
+While conforming to the State of Texas requirements, courses in the MAC program are taught from a Christian faith perspective emphasizing professional and pastoral competence.